jigpu/ddc_usb/README.md

 ## Usage

 USB device access often requires admin priviliges.
-We recommend running the `ddc_usb.sh` script either as root or with a tool like "sudo".
+We recommend running the `ddc_usb` script either as root or with a tool like "sudo".
 This will both ensure you have proper permission and that the program has access to its required virtual environment.

 ## Examples

-Run the `ddc_usb.sh` script without any arguments for "help" output and a list of practical examples.
+Run the `ddc_usb` script without any arguments for "help" output and a list of practical examples.